clearclaw/18xx_1820/README.md

   - 18 station markers

-This gives enough for each player to be pre-allocated two 50-share companies (you can also pre-allocate 4 additional companies to each player -- I do -- but you may find players "borrowing" each other's companies now and then as the company rush gets really going).
+This gives enough for each player to be pre-allocated two 50-share companies.
+You can also pre-allocate 4 additional companies to each player -- I do -- but you may find players "borrowing" each other's companies now and then as the company rush gets really going.

 If you follow that pattern you'll need a total of 520 token bits: